w3c/wcag-act-rules/content/rules/09o5cg/proposed.md

 #### Failed Example 4

-<a class="example-link" title="Failed Example 4" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/09o5cg/aed692e9f0a1be5c87ef1de56afa8e23e14cc3ba.html">Open in a new tab</a>
+<a class="example-link" title="Failed Example 4" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/09o5cg/aed692e9f0a1be5c87ef1de56afa8e23e14cc3ba.html">Open in a new tab</a>

 This 14pt bold black text has a contrast ratio of 3.6:1 on the gray background.